Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1968

-Size-wise, England may be only slightly larger than, say, New Mexico, but honesty compels me to report than in the ‘60s that little island in the North Sea seemed to craft better throwaway sides than our sprawling country produced hit ones.
-Case in point; this ultra-cool take on a contemporary folk song by Canadian troubadour Bonnie Dobson peaked at only #52 on the charts.
-But when I listen today, I realize this single blows away so many of its tired, former chart-topping contemporaries; records still being paraded about by the programming wonks at corporate radio and still being systematically and unceremoniously played to death by oldies stations across the country.
+Size-wise, England may be only slightly larger than New Mexico, but honesty compels me to report than in the ‘60s that little island in the North Sea seemed to craft better throwaway sides than our country produced hit ones.
+Case in point, this ultra-cool take on a contemporary folk song by Canadian troubadour Bonnie Dobson peaked at only #52.
+But when I listen today, I realize this single blows away so many of its tired, former chart-topping contemporaries, records still being paraded about by the programming wonks at corporate radio, and still being systematically played to death by oldies stations across the country.

 141. Groovy Kind of Love